apache/cordova-plugin-media-capture/README.md

 ### iOS Quirks

 - The __limit__ parameter is not supported, and only one image is taken per invocation.
+- The __confirmCapture__ parameter is not supported, and everytime the capture confirm dialoge shows up.

 ## CaptureVideoOptions